96195hsu-create/Responsible_ML_HW5/README.md

 # Individual Homework 05: Applied Security Audit on COMPAS

 This repository contains my submission for **Responsible Machine Learning — Individual Homework 05**.
-The project uses the **ProPublica COMPAS dataset** and extends the lecture live-coding material into an applied audit of **adversarial robustness, fairness degradation, poisoning risk, and membership inference leakage**.
+The project uses the **ProPublica COMPAS dataset** and extends **adversarial robustness, fairness degradation, poisoning risk, and membership inference leakage**.

 The notebook is written as an **audit notebook** rather than a pure coding exercise: each section connects technical outputs to model-risk interpretation, governance implications, and deployment decisions.